pepper-craft/geo-calculation-toolkit-api-docs/detail/distance-between-two-coordinates.md

 ## Distance between two coordinates

-This is an HTTP API that calculates the straight-line surface distance between two geographic coordinates.
+This is an HTTP API that calculates the distance between two geographic coordinates.

 ---